Properties in Hong Kong

 Taxes associated with real estate transactions in Hong Kong

-When purchasing or transferring real estate in Hong Kong
+When purchasing or transferring real estate in Hong Kong, investors will need to pay certain taxes.
+They include:

 – the property tax: levied on owners of buildings in the city on income derived from renting the properties;